agkavin/Learning-Golang/README.md

 ## Folder Breakdown:

-- **projects**: This folder contains various mini projects that I’ve worked on.
+- **Learnings**: This folder contains various mini projects that I’ve worked on.
 Each folder here focuses on a different topic or concept in Go.

 - **pkg**: A folder for any custom packages I’ve created, like my `calc` package for basic calculations.